flowroute/flowroute-sdk-v3-nodejs/README.md

 #### createAnInboundRoute(routeBody, callback)

-The method accepts the route object in JSON format and `callback` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/create-an-inbound-route/).
+The function accepts the route object in JSON format and `callback` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/create-an-inbound-route/).

 ##### Example Request
 ```node